 What is the first step in making a friend?
 In this story, two boys meet in the street and the more assertive one calls out a friendly “Yo!” to the other.
 Thus begins an exchange between two very different personality types, both keen to continue a mostly one-word conversation.
 The shyer of the two is gradually drawn out by the more gregarious boy, and eventually the pair strides off together shouting the “Yo!
 Yes!” of the title, established as new pals.

 The book shows how easily responsive other children are to an initial greeting, and also demonstrates to a more reticent child how he might respond.

 “Fancy Nancy and the Boy from Paris” by Jane O’Connor, illustrated by Robin Preiss Glasser

-“Fancy Nancy” is a series of early-reader books that feature different adventures of the whimsical and artsy namesake character Nancy.
+“Fancy Nancy” is a series of early-reader books that feature different adventures of the whimsical and artsy title character Nancy.
 In this story, Nancy befriends the new boy in class who is reputed to be from Paris.
-Nancy projects her imagination of his French heritage onto the new boy and he patiently humors her as she invites him to play, with images of the Eiffel Tower dancing before her eyes.
+Nancy projects her imagination of his French heritage onto the new boy, and he patiently humors her as she invites him to play, with images of the Eiffel Tower dancing before her eyes.